When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

-To understand how an optimal policy should adapt, we analyze a tractable special case using fluid limit techniques.
-The key insight from this analysis is that optimal behavior is characterized by a cost ratio condition, which forms the basis for the Cost-Balancing algorithm.
+To build intuition for how a matching rule should be calibrated in stable environments, we analyze a tractable deterministic steady-state fluid approximation.
+The calculation is intended as a design benchmark rather than a stochastic optimality theorem.
+Its key insight is that a cost-minimizing operating point is characterized by a cost ratio condition, which forms the basis for the Cost-Balancing algorithm.

-For tractability, we consider a symmetric two-sided system ($N=2$) with Poisson arrivals at rate $\frac{\lambda}{2}$ for each type and equal waiting cost rates $c_1 = c_2 = c$.
+For tractability, we consider a symmetric two-sided benchmark ($N=2$) with mean arrival rate $\frac{\lambda}{2}$ for each type and equal waiting cost rates $c_1 = c_2 = c$.
 We focus on the two-sided case for clarity of exposition; we expect a similar cost-ratio characterization to hold for general $N$, though the optimal ratio may depend on the specific form of the cost function in the multi-sided case.
 We assume the matching cost follows a power-law form that explicitly captures economies of scale: \begin{assumption} The matching cost function is $f(x_1, x_2) = \frac {\kappa}{(x_1 x_2)^{\beta}}$, where $\kappa > 0$ is a scale parameter and $\beta > 0$ controls the strength of economies of scale. \end{assumption} This functional form satisfies Assumption~\ref{ass:key}: matching costs decrease as queue lengths grow.
 Such power-law cost structures arise naturally in spatial matching settings and have been widely adopted in the literature (e.g., \cite{WZZ2024}).
 A larger $\beta$ corresponds to stronger economies of scale, where the benefit of waiting (i.e., reduced matching cost) is more pronounced.

-By analyzing the fluid limit of this system, where stochastic fluctuations average out, we can characterize the optimal policy explicitly.